hundredtonmantis/hundredtonmantis.github.io/_posts/2018-10-12-Second-Post.md

 * When developing, you will very often have to build things for other people.
 Sometimes those people are crazy and irrational but sometimes it's you that is crazy, irrational, or just plain stubborn.
 It can be hard to tell.
-* When developing, the tools and sytems you end up using will many times not be chosen by you.
+* When developing, the tools and systems you end up using will many times not be chosen by you.
 You may have to use someone else's choice of blog engine or CMS.
 You may not even get to choose your own text editor.
 It is important to be able to be productive even when things are not exactly as you wish them to be.

 Following standards also allows you to have less "choice anxiety" when making decisions because if something is unfamiliar to you, you can just go with the "standard".
 You can just use what the other developers are using or whatever is already in place.
 No need to port things to newer, better systems or use some hack to maintain your stubborn way of doing things.
 Just use what there is and get on with it.
 Sometimes it isn't really that important.
 At least not nearly as important and just getting it done.